matestack/matestack-ui-core/docs/integrations/action-cable.md

 The `matestack_ui_core_channel.js` is responsible to create a subscription to the "MatestackUiCoreChannel".

-All we need to do is to tell this channel that it should trigger an event using the `MatestackUiCore.matestackEventHub` with the received data.
+All we need to do is to tell this channel that it should trigger an event using the `MatestackUiCore.eventHub` with the received data.

 `app/javascript/channels/matestack_ui_core_channel.js`